5 Best Pool Slides Reviews of 2020 | Maximum Splash Fun

 Surface and Material

 We’ve come a long way from the rickety slides of the past, which featured lots of exposed metal and sub-par building materials.
 Each pool water slide you’ll find in this guide is constructed with sturdy, high-quality materials that will stand up to frequent use, as well as contact with chemicals like chlorine.
+You will need the best above ground pool vacuum for your buck to keep your pool of this type clean for maximum enjoyment.

 Most of the slides in our guide are constructed from acrylic and fiberglass.
 These materials are durable plastics that don’t break down when coming into contact with chlorinated pool water.